 According to a recent McKinsey study, over 50% of enterprises are running pilot programs for Robotic Process Automation (RPA).
 Given its strong potential for improving productivity and consistency, most business functions are identifying ways to implement the technology within their departments.
 However, companies differ in their approach of running such pilots.
-At Nuummite, we always recommend a Proof of Concept (PoC) approach for such pilots.
+At Nuummite, we always recommend a Proof of Concept (PoC) development for such pilots.

 A PoC approach is important for organizations to avoid some extremely expensive mistakes while undertaking a robotic process automation (RPA) initiative.
 While the technology is well proven, the implementation approach varies depending on the implementation partner, and the choice of technology provider also varies widely.
 A PoC allows the organization to evaluate both aspects for fitness and capability.
 By doing so, both time and money are saved.
 At Nuummite, our in-house experts shared some words of wisdom on best practices that can help you get the perfect RPA PoC for your organization!